danieagle/adare-net/README.txt

 and most changes are or new subprograms and packages or just changing internal parts without changing the visible API.

-The Adare_Net main lib types is relocatable (vulgo shared), static and staic-pic.
+The Adare_Net is a relocatable (vulgo shared) library.

 Maintenance Status: Very Active.